abdoulaye-tnd/tandian/books/gameofwork.md

  1. In recreation feedback is more frequent.
 Everyday, everybody needs to know whether they are winning or losing.

- - Fortunately, in most recreationnal activities you don't have ti depend on a boss or supervisor to tell you how you are doing.
-You knoz what the score is as the game progresses.
+  - Fortunately, in most recreationnal activities you don't have to depend on a boss or supervisor to tell you how you are doing.
+You know what the score is as the game progress.
- - The feedback is accurate and frequent -- You know where you stand every time you trhow the ball.
+  - The feedback is accurate and frequent -- You know where you stand every time you throw the ball.
 And everybody knows how to keep score.
   - Feedback is the breakfast of champions.
 People who want to get ahead, who want to win, who want to improve and get the job done -- these people want feedback.
- - If you don't feedback is important, go count the mirrors in your house.
+  - If you don't think feedback is important, go count the mirrors in your house.
   - If you want to improve the quality of performance in any area, you simply improve or increase the frequency of feedback.
 If you have a problem and you are getting a quarterly report, change it to a monthly report.

  1. In recreation, participants feel they have a higher degree of choice.

   - Think about the words that imply a lack of choice -- Words frequently used in business.
-Words like " have to" "Should" " Muust"
+Words like " have to" "Should" " Must"
   - How many times have you heard someone say "I have to go play tennis ?"

  1. In recreation they don't change the rules in the middle of the game

  - In the workplace, when expectations are clearly defined and uncertainty is minimized, it is easier for people to have the satisfaction of meeting expectations

-## GOALS
+## II.
+GOALS

 > In the absence of clearly defined goals, we are forced to concentrate on activity and ultimately become enslaved by it

 - If you took the goals out of basketball, you would have ten guys running up and down the floor just dribbling the ball --As we do in business sometimes, but without the ball.
 - Goals are the motivating force in athetics.
 And in athetics, goals are more clearly defined than in business.
 - Goals are the main reason people will payer for the privilege of working harder than they will work when they are paid.
 - When we walk onto the tennis court, we know the goal is to win.
-When we go onto a football or soccer field, we know where we have to put ourselves and what our performance has to bo to score.
+When we go onto a football or soccer field, we know where we have to put ourselves and what our performance has to be to score.
 We must have that same challenge, that same opportunity, that same motivation when we walk into the office in the morning
 - Goals in recreation are clearly defined, and as a result, motivation in recreation is at a higher level than is business.
 - Can we bring the motivation of recreation into the workplace ?
 Yes